 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Sydney, it will feel like home.

 As part of IES Abroad’s direct enrollment services, we offer well-located, comfortable housing for all students because securing housing independently can be challenging.
-IES Abroad’s housing options meet our safety and security standards.
+IES Abroad’s housing options reflect the local student culture and meet our safety and security standards.

 Sydney University Village Apartments

 You live at the Sydney University Village apartments.
 Choose a single room, either within a five-bedroom apartment (with full kitchen facilities) or in a studio apartment with an en-suite bathroom and your own refrigerator.
+Studios are all grouped together in the same hallway and share a large kitchen.
+You'll have plenty of opportunities to meet other students.
 The apartments and studios are contained within the grounds of “The Village”—a tight-knit student community, housing primarily international students.
+Please note that five-bedroom apartments are typically mixed gender.
+Meals are not included.

 The apartments are well-connected to Sydney’s safe, clean, and frequent public transport network, and only a short walk to University facilities.
 Here, you have the opportunity to live right in the heart of the vibrant and youthful Newtown district, known for its bustling restaurant and café culture, shopping, and nightlife.
 For more information, visit www.sydneyuv.com.au.